PeterHolmsoe/Social_data_final_report/README.md

 Lets look at how the development of infected people has spread in the different states.

 <iframe src="https://giphy.com/embed/YPz8U1fwR64d5RHAkl" width="960" height="512" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

+We see how New York suddenly goes very dark, and how the virus quickly can get out of control.
+In the following two plots, we see the development of tests performed in New York and California since the first outbreak was detected.
+California has learned from New York, and we see in the graph how political initiatives to boost the testing is made with the steep increase in testing around day 73, 86 and 91.

 ![alt text](https://raw.githubusercontent.com/PeterHolmsoe/Social_data_final_report/master/NY.png)
 ![alt text](https://raw.githubusercontent.com/PeterHolmsoe/Social_data_final_report/master/CA.png)